iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.gc.hcsc.canada.covid19___5.2.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.gc.hcsc.canada.covid19 1 reviews"/>
 </p>

+> Tests my patience!
+If I didn't think it was important to report COVID-19 symptoms, I would never use this app!
+It is so slow, and I mean slow that you don't know if it has sensed my touch selection or not so you tap again and again!
+Keeps showing that the app encountered an error when I load this app.
+Why did you move the Daily Check-In from being the first item on the page when it starts?!<br> :date: __2021-01-01 16:44:30__

 > Since last update Stats don't update at all like is use to do for every day the stats for the day don't display<br> :date: __2020-12-28 01:23:01__

 > "Application error" ...not working<br> :date: __2020-12-27 02:00:19__